swkim95/dual-readout_TB/README.md

     # For waveform mode, -fe 5000 is recommended.
 5k waveform event ntuple will have size of ~2 GB per file
     [swkim@idream]$ python3 TBntupler.py -rn 702 -o ./ntuple -fe 5000

-    # This will create waveform ntuples with 5k events per file in ./ntuple/Run_702/Fast/ directory
+    # This will create fastmode ntuples with 100k events per file in ./ntuple/Run_702/Fast/ directory
     # For fastmode, -fe 100000 is recommended.
 100k fastmode event ntuple will have size of ~200 MB per file
     [swkim@idream]$ python3 TBntupler.py -f -rn 702 -o ./ntuple -fe 100000
     ```